Charlotte Hornets: 1985–1988: Creation of the Hornets

-In 1985, the NBA was planning to expand by three teams by the 1988–89 season, later modified to include a total of four expansion teams.
+In 1985, the NBA was planning to expand by three teams by the 1988–89 season, later revised to include a fourth expansion team.
 George Shinn, an entrepreneur from Kannapolis, wanted to bring an NBA team to the Charlotte area, and he assembled a group of prominent local businessmen to head the prospective franchise.
 The Charlotte area had long been a hotbed for college basketball.
-Charlotte was also one of the fastest-growing cities in the United States, and was previously one of the three in-state regional homes to the American Basketball Association's (ABA) Carolina Cougars from 1969 to 1974.
+Charlotte was also one of the fastest-growing cities in the United States, and was previously one of three in-state homes to the American Basketball Association's (ABA) Carolina Cougars from 1969 to 1974.

 Despite doubt from critics, Shinn's ace in the hole was the Charlotte Coliseum, a state-of-the-art arena that would seat almost 24,000 spectators, the largest basketball-specific arena ever to serve as a full-time home for an NBA team.
 On April 5, 1987, then-NBA Commissioner David Stern called Shinn to tell him his group had been awarded the 24th NBA franchise, to begin play in 1988.
 Franchises were also granted to Miami, Minneapolis–Saint Paul, and Orlando.

 Originally, the new team was going to be called the Charlotte Spirit, but a name-the-team contest yielded "Hornets" as the winning choice.
 The name originates from British General Cornwallis, who allegedly described the city as "a hornet's nest of rebellion" following the Battle of Charlotte in 1780, though it was first attested in 1819.
 The team received further attention when it chose teal as its primary color, setting off a sports fashion craze in the late 1980s and early 1990s.
 The team's uniforms, designed by international designer and North Carolina native Alexander Julian, featured a first for NBA uniforms: pin stripes.
 Similar designs by other teams followed, as they became a hit.

 Shinn hired Carl Scheer as the team's first President and General Manager.
 Scheer preferred a roster of veteran players, hoping to put together a competitive team as soon as possible.
 Former college coach and veteran NBA assistant Dick Harter was hired as the team's first head coach.
 In 1988, the Hornets and the Miami Heat were part of the 1988 NBA expansion draft.
 Unlike many expansion franchises that invest in the future with a team composed entirely of young players, Charlotte stocked its inaugural roster with several veterans in hopes of putting a competitive lineup on the court right away.
 The team also had three draft picks at the 1988 NBA draft.